Category:

 Early Life and Career

-Natalie Suleman was born in Fullerton, California on July 11, 1975.
+Nadya Suleman was born Nadya Denise Doud-Suleman on July 11, 1975, in Fullerton, California.
 The only child of Edward Doud and Angela Victoria Suleman, she is of Lithuanian and Palestinian descent.
-Her mother worked as a schoolteacher and her father was a restaurant owner who previously worked in Iraq as a translator.
-Natalie attended Nogales High School.
-She was known as Natalie Doud throughout her school years.
-Suleman later earned a psychiatric technician license at Mt.
+Her mother worked as a schoolteacher, and her father was a restaurant owner who previously worked in Iraq as a translator.
+Suleman attended Nogales High School, and she was known as Natalie Doud throughout her school years.
+She later earned a psychiatric technician license at Mt.
 San Antonio College in Walnut, California.
 She then went on to graduate with a B.S. in child development before she moved on to California State University in Fullerton, CA. After graduating, Suleman worked for three years at a state mental hospital in California.

 Personal Life and Children

-At 21, in 1997, Suleman started IVF treatment under the supervision of her doctor Dr. Michael Kamrava.
-She had her first son in 2001, followed by a daughter in 2002, followed by more IVF treatments which resulted in four more children including a set of fraternal twins.
+At 21, in 1997, Nadya started IVF treatment under the supervision of her doctor, Dr. Michael Kamrava.
+She had her first son in 2001, followed by a daughter in 2002.
+She then underwent more IVF treatments, which resulted in four more children, including a set of fraternal twins.

 There has been controversy surrounding Suleman and assisted reproductive technology.
 Her doctor was investigated by the Medical Board of California.
 They found that Kamrava, in transferring 12 embryos, exhibited an "extreme departure from standard of care."
 Their findings resulted in him being kicked out of the American Society for Reproductive Medicine and his license being revoked in 2011.